UKy-GIS/geoawareness/README.md

 ### After you've placed your pin...

 Now what?
 Enter a raffle to win maps and other geography-related prizes!
-Complete this short form, [Wildcats Around the World](https://docs.google.com/forms/d/e/1FAIpQLSeWNSxKXnTLIKiwCCwvlvoeW70sqDK2N_B3btzDoiKXHcZn_A/viewform), where you can share fun facts about your hometown.
-Raffle winners will be announced on November 9, starting at 11am at our main event.
-Winners must be present to accept their prize.
+Complete this short form, [Wildcats Around the World](https://docs.google.com/forms/d/e/1FAIpQLSeWNSxKXnTLIKiwCCwvlvoeW70sqDK2N_B3btzDoiKXHcZn_A/viewform), where you can share fun facts about the place your pin marks.

 ### Geocache

 We have a few virtual geocaches hidden on campus.
 Find one and tell us what it is at our November 9 event to enter a raffle.
 Geocache raffle winners will be announced starting at 11:30am, so submit your answer in person before that time.
-Winners must be present to accept their prize.
 [Click here to start geocache](https://outragegis.com/uky-geocache/).

 Note: this geocache is not a physical geocache.
 It is a virtual geocache that you can find with your mobile device.
 Make sure your browser has permission to use your location.
 This application will store user locations in a database for educational purposes, but no personally identifiable information is collected.
 Come to our main event and view a real-time map of geocache participant locations.

+### Raffles

+We will have topographic maps for popular hiking destinations in Kentucky to give away.
+Raffles start at 11 am on November 9.
+To enter a raffle, you should participate in one of the above activities; place a pin on the map (and provide a fun fact about this location) or find a virtual cache in the Geocache.
+Winners must be present to accept their prize.

 ## Want to be a Geographer?